unriccio/indi-weewx/README.md

 ## TODO
 * could this work for non-Davis weather stations? (at least the simulator)
+  * http://www.weewx.com/docs/customizing.htm says: "LOOP packets may or may not contain all the data types.
+For example, a packet may contain only temperature data, another only barometric data, etc..
+This kind of packet is called a partial record packet.
+For other types of hardware (notably the Vantage series), every LOOP packet contains every data type."
 * test with Meteo (RTS2 should be fine with WeeWX-originated data and INDI should be fine with Meteo packets)
 * licensing: TBD (should be compatible with WeeWX and INDI)